 Using root note patterns to identify minor scale positions on guitar

-Like the major scale, the minor scale will have at least two occurrences of the root note.
-In fact, you’ll notice that the root note patterns of the minor scale are the same in structure.
+Like the major scale, the minor scale will have at least two occurrences of the root note in each scale position.
+In fact, you’ll notice that the root note patterns of the minor scale are the same in structure as the major scale.
 The only difference is the position to which they apply.

 The diagrams below show the relation between the root patterns and minor scale positions.

 Again, just like the major scale patterns, these minor scale patterns are based on intervals so they’re the same across all minor keys.
-The root pattern will be the same for a given position regardless of the minor key.
+The root pattern will be the same for a given position regardless of the minor key scale being used.

 Minor scale positions connected by root

 Each root position connects two positions of the minor scale.
-We can use the root across all six strings as another way to visualize the connected scale positions.
+Because of this, we can use the root across all six strings as another way to visualize the scale positions and how they’re connected.

 Root on 1st string